 - If you’re not a citizen or permanent resident and you’ll be doing “work” in New Zealand, you’ll need a Work Visa.
 The immigration laws define “work” as “any activity undertaken for gain or reward”.
 This includes self-employment.

 - Student Visa – These allow you to study or train in New Zealand while the visa is valid.
 You can’t work unless the visa says you can.
 Generally, the maximum time that Immigration New Zealand can grant a single student visa for is four years.
 To get a Student Visa, you must have paid all the fees for your course (or be exempt from paying them).
 It will be a condition of your Student Visa that you attend your course and that you make satisfactory progress.

-My visa is expiring soon but I wasn’t able to leave New Zealand because of Covid-19
+My visa is expiring soon but I can’t leave New Zealand because of COVID-19

-If your visa is about to expire and you are unable to travel home, you can apply for the COVID-19 Short-term Visitor Visa.
-This is a new two-month visitor visa available for people reaching the end of their current visas who need extra time to make arrangements to travel home.
+If your visa is about to expire and you are unable to travel home due to COVID-19, you can apply for the COVID-19 Short-term Visitor Visa.
+This is a two-month visitor visa available for people reaching the end of their current visas who need extra time to make arrangements to travel home.
 You’re not allowed to work while on this visa.

 For more information see, www.immigration.govt.nz and search ‘COVID-19 Short-term Visitor Visa’.